elatov/elatov.github.io/_posts/2013-07-09-rhcsa-and-rhce-chapter-10-the-kernel.md

 > <a href="http://virtuallyhyper.com/wp-content/uploads/2013/06/vfs-abstraction-layer.png" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://virtuallyhyper.com/wp-content/uploads/2013/06/vfs-abstraction-layer.png']);"><img src="http://virtuallyhyper.com/wp-content/uploads/2013/06/vfs-abstraction-layer.png" alt="vfs abstraction layer RHCSA and RHCE Chapter 10   The Kernel" width="613" height="348" class="alignnone size-full wp-image-9148" title="RHCSA and RHCE Chapter 10   The Kernel" /></a>
 >
 > **Layered abstractions**
-> Now, let&#8217;s add some concrete architecture to the abstract features that the Linux VFS provides.
+> Now, let's add some concrete architecture to the abstract features that the Linux VFS provides.
 Figure 2 shows a high-level view of the Linux stack from the point of view of the VFS.
 Above the VFS is the standard kernel system-call interface (SCI).
 This interface allows calls from user-space to transition to the kernel (in different address spaces).
 In this domain, a user-space application invoking the POSIX open call passes through the GNU C library (glibc) into the kernel and into system call de-multiplexing.
 Eventually, the VFS is invoked using the call *sys_open*.
 >
 > <a href="http://virtuallyhyper.com/wp-content/uploads/2013/06/vfs_layered.png" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://virtuallyhyper.com/wp-content/uploads/2013/06/vfs_layered.png']);"><img src="http://virtuallyhyper.com/wp-content/uploads/2013/06/vfs_layered.png" alt="vfs layered RHCSA and RHCE Chapter 10   The Kernel" width="415" height="372" class="alignnone size-full wp-image-9150" title="RHCSA and RHCE Chapter 10   The Kernel" /></a>
 >
 > The VFS provides the abstraction layer, separating the POSIX API from the details of how a particular file system implements that behavior.
 The key here is that Open, Read, Write, or Close API system calls work the same regardless of whether the underlying file system is ext3 or Btrfs.
 VFS provides a common file model that the underlying file systems inherit (they must implement behaviors for the various POSIX API functions).
 A further abstraction, outside of the VFS, hides the underlying physical device (which could be a disk, partition of a disk, networked storage entity, memory, or any other medium able to store information—even transiently).
 >
 > In addition to abstracting the details of file operations from the underlying file systems, VFS ties the underlying block devices to the available file systems.
-Let&#8217;s now look at the internals of the VFS to see how this works.
+Let's now look at the internals of the VFS to see how this works.
 >
 > **VFS internals**
-> Before looking at the overall architecture of the VFS subsystem, let&#8217;s have a look at the major objects that are used.
+> Before looking at the overall architecture of the VFS subsystem, let's have a look at the major objects that are used.
 This section explores the superblock, the index node (or inode), the directory entry (or dentry), and finally, the file object.
 Some additional elements, such as caches, are also important here, and I explore these later in the overall architecture.
 >
 > **Superblock**
 > The superblock is the container for high-level metadata about a file system.
 The superblock is a structure that exists on disk (actually, multiple places on disk for redundancy) and also in memory.
-It provides the basis for dealing with the on-disk file system, as it defines the file system&#8217;s managing parameters (for example, total number of blocks, free blocks, root index node).
+It provides the basis for dealing with the on-disk file system, as it defines the file system's managing parameters (for example, total number of blocks, free blocks, root index node).
 >
 > On disk, the superblock provides information to the kernel on the structure of the file system on disk.
 In memory, the superblock provides the necessary information and state to manage the active (mounted) file system.
 Because Linux supports multiple concurrent file systems mounted at the same time, each super&#95;block structure is maintained in a list (super&#95;blocks, defined in ./linux/fs/super.c, with the structure defined in /linux/include/fs/fs.h).
 >